 - Photoshop templates and scripts for photo editing

-Some successful photographers and photo artists selling their work via Sellfy:
+Some successful photographers and photo artists selling their work with Sellfy:

-- Traveller and photographer Sorelle Amore sells Lightroom presets in a collection named Hipster AF including presets named Fixie, Beard Oil, Wes Anderson, etc.
+- Traveler and photographer Sorelle Amore sells Lightroom presets in a collection named Hipster AF, including presets named Fixie, Beard Oil, Wes Anderson, etc.

 - Model and designer Flicka Elisa posts fashion photos on her Instagram profile and sells Lightroom Presets named after famous style icons.

-Christian Maté Grab is a filmmaker, photographer and traveller offering LUTs and Lightroom Presets via his beautiful, customized Sellfy site.
+- Christian Maté Grab is a filmmaker, photographer, and traveler offering LUTs and Lightroom Presets via his beautiful, customized Sellfy site.

-3. Sell posters, clothes, and souvenirs with your photos on them
+4. Sell posters, clothes, and souvenirs with your photos

 - Fine Art America is a marketplace specialized for original art, photo prints, home decor, etc.